 Literary Resources

-Keith Sagar, foremost Hughes scholar, has a Ted Hughes page on his on his website, with details of his new book Ted Hughes and Nature; 'Terror and Exultation', and a downloadable essay on 'The Thought-Fox'.
+Keith Sagar, foremost Hughes scholar, has a Ted Hughes page on his on his website, with a selection of downloadable essays from Natural Man: Collected Essays and Talks on Ted Hughes..

 Mytholmroyd and The Iron Man: The Iron Man has been adopted by the schoolchildren of Mytholmroyd.
-Click on 'Ted Hughes Corner'on the Mytholmryd Homepage for more information.
+Click on ‘Ted Hughes Corner’ for more information.

 The William Blake Archive Homepage